fanf2/qp/README.md

 with a larger fan-out per branch to reduce lookup costs without wasting memory.

-My best solution so far is the "qp trie", short for quadbit popcount patricia trie.
+My best solution so far is the "qp trie", short for quelques-bits popcount patricia trie.
 (Nothing to do with cutie cupid dolls or Japanese mayonnaise!)
-A qp trie is like a crit-bit trie (aka patricia trie) except each branch is indexed by a quadbit (a nibble) at a time instead of one bit.
+A qp trie is like a crit-bit trie (aka patricia trie) except each branch is indexed by a few bits at a time instead of one bit.
 The array of sub-tries at a branch node is compressed using the popcount trick to omit unused branches.

+The original version of qp tries used 4 bits at a time, so it was a quadbit popcount patricia trie; I also have a 5 bit version, a quintuple-bit popcount patricia trie, which generally outperforms the 4 bit version; and a 6 bit version which doesn't quite have a name.

 Based on a few benchmarks, qp tries have about 1/3 less memory overhead of crit-bit tries, 1.3 words vs 2 words of overhead per item;